Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

-where the sum is taken over all possible paths that end at~$s$.
+where the sum is taken over all possible paths that start at~$s_0$, are labelled~$w$, and end at~$s$.
 The following proposition states the main property of the automaton associated to a given Mahler equation, showing that it indeed computes the solution of the equation.

-\begin{proposition} Let $R$ be a commutative ring, let $P(x,y) ∈ R[x,y]$ be an isolating $q$-Mahler equation of exponent~$d$ and height~$h$, and let $f = ∑_{n ⩾ 0}f_n x^n$ be a solution of $P(x,f(x))=0$.
-If $𝒜$ is the weighted automaton associated to $P(x,y)$ and $f_0 ∈ R$, if $w ∈ \{0,… , q-1\}^*$ and if $i$ and~$j$ are integers with $0 ⩽ i ⩽ d-1$ and $0 ⩽ j ⩽ ⌈\frac{h}{q-1}⌉-1$, then
+\begin{proposition} Let $R$ be a commutative ring, let $P(x,y) ∈ R[x,y]$ be an isolating $k$-Mahler equation of exponent~$d$ and height~$h$, and let $f = ∑_{n ⩾ 0}f_n x^n$ be a solution of $P(x,f(x))=0$.
+If $\mathcal{A}$ is the weighted automaton associated to $P(x,y)$ and $f_0 ∈ R$, if $w ∈ \{0,… , k-1\}^*$, and if $i$ and~$j$ are integers with $0 ⩽ i ⩽ d-1$ and $0 ⩽ j ⩽ ⌈\frac{h}{k-1}⌉-1$, then

 \end{proposition} \begin{proof} The proof is by induction on the length of the word~$w$.
-If $w$ is the empty word~$ε$, then $ \weight_{𝒜,s_{i,j}}^*(ε) = I(s_{i,j})$; this equals~$f_0$ if $j= 0$ and equals~$0$ otherwise, so the claim is proved for $w = ε$ since $[ε]_q = 0$.
+If $w$ is the empty word~$ε$, then $ \weight_{\mathcal{A},s_{i,j}}^*(ε) = I(s_{i,j})$; this equals~$f_0$ if $j= 0$ and equals~$0$ otherwise, so the claim is proved for $w = ε$ since $[ε]_k = 0$.

 For $|w| > 0$, we consider first the easier case $i > 0$ and then the case $i = 0$.